texfaq/texfaq.github.io/FAQ-moren9.md

 ---
+title:  How to break the 9-argument limit
 section: Macro programming
 subsection: ''Generic'' macros and techniques
 date: 2014-06-10
 ---

-# How to break the 9-argument limit

 If you think about it, you will realise that Knuth's command definition syntax: